openstack/ironic/doc/source/deploy/inspection.rst

     keep_ports = present

 .. note::
-    During Kilo cycle we used on older verions of Inspector called ironic-discoverd_.
+    During Kilo cycle we used an older version of Inspector called ironic-discoverd_.
 Inspector is expected to be a mostly drop-in replacement, and the same client library should be used to connect to both.